 - Almost happens in the cop's story in Reservoir Dogs.
 The cop pulled someone over and trained a gun on him when he started reaching for the glove box.
 What was he reaching for?
 License and registration.

 - In National Security, Hank (white) and Earl (black) are security guards (who hate each other), chasing after a van of burglars who have broken into a warehouse.
 They are stopped by armed cops who demand they get out of the car, Hank comes up and starts waving for the cops to go after the van.
 The cop yells at him to put down the gun he's still holding.
 Hank does so.
 Earl is pissed off, claiming that had he pulled out his wallet, they'd have shot him.
+On the other hand, Hank is an ex-cop, so it's possible the arresting officers recognized him.

 - Averted by Schultz in Django Unchained, who is always careful to inform the opposite (and very agitated) party before pulling any non-gun object out of his pocket.